Goal-directed graph construction using reinforcement learning: Introduction

-In many practical cases, the goal is not to build robust networks from scratch, but to improve existing ones by modifying their structure.
-For example, \citet{beygelzimer_improving_2005} approach this problem by considering edge addition or rewiring, based on random and preferential (wrt. node degree) modifications. \citet{schneider_mitigation_2011} propose a ``greedy" modification scheme based on random edge selection and swapping if the resilience metric improves.
+In many practical cases, an initial network is given and the only way of improving its robustness is through the modification of its structure.
+This problem was first approached by considering edge addition or rewiring, based on random and preferential (w.r.t. node degree) modifications~\cite{beygelzimer_improving_2005}.
+Alternatively, a strategy has been proposed that uses a ``greedy" modification scheme based on random edge selection and swapping if the resilience metric improves~\cite{schneider_mitigation_2011}.
 Another line of work focuses on the spectral decomposition of the graph Laplacian, and using properties such as the algebraic connectivity~\cite{wangAlgebraicConnectivityOptimization2008} and effective graph resistance~\cite{wang_improving_2014} to guide modifications.
-While simple and interpretable, these strategies may not yield the best solutions or generalize across networks with varying characteristics and sizes.
+While simple and interpretable, these strategies may not yield the best solutions or generalise across networks with varying characteristics and sizes.
 Certainly, better solutions may be found by exhaustive search, but the time complexity of exploring all the possible topologies and the cost of computing the metric render this strategy infeasible.
-We thus ask whether generalizable robustness improvement strategies can be \textit{learned}.
+With the goal of discovering better strategies than existing methods, we ask whether \textit{generalisable network construction strategies for improving robustness can be learned}.